A Health Savings Account Could Be a Smart Tax Move

 If you have a Health Savings Account, the contributions you make to that account are deductible in addition to claiming the standard deduction.
 There is no limitation that you can only deduct them if they exceed a percentage of your income.
 In most cases, every dollar you contribute to a Health Savings Account is a dollar on which you are not taxed.
 You can then pay your medical bills and buy your prescriptions, as well as certain over the counter items, with tax-free money.

-To have a Scaringi Law tax attorney advise you on tax law or prepare your taxes return schedule a free consultation by calling 717 657 7770.
+To have a Scaringi Law tax attorney advise you on tax law or prepare your taxes return ask about a free consultation by calling 717 657 7770.